The Content Moderator's Dilemma: Removal of Toxic Content and Distortions to Online Discourse: Introduction

 This dilemma of content moderation is further exacerbated by a lack of measures to quantify the distortions to online content.
 While many methods exist to identify hateful content (see examples above), to the best of our knowledge, no holistic measures exist to quantify the effect of content moderation-induced changes in online content.
-In this paper, we narrow this gap by putting forward and validating a measure for the distortions of online content.
-We formalize the idea of content distortions based on changes in the statistical moments (mean and variance) of the semantic space.
+In this paper, we narrow this gap by proposing and validating a measure of the distortions in online content.
+We formalize the notion of content distortion in terms of changes in the semantic space.
+We use the term \textit{semantic} to refer to the underlying meaning of a text, abstracting from its exact wording or stylistic features.
+Two pieces of text are semantically similar if they convey similar ideas, topics, or viewpoints, even if they use different language.
+For example, the sentences ``The CEO resigned yesterday'' and ``The chief executive stepped down last night'' are semantically equivalent, as they describe the same event.\footnote{To operationalize this concept, we rely on recent advances in natural language processing that represent texts as points in a high-dimensional semantic space, where distances reflect similarities in meaning.
+Under such a representation, the two example sentences above would receive vector representations (so-called embeddings) that are very close in the high-dimensional space, and thus have a low distance/high similarity with each other.
+In contrast, the sentence ``A possum stole my hamburger'' would be represented as a point that is fairly far removed from the other two.
+Changes in the distribution of texts within this high-dimensional embedding space, therefore, capture shifts in the substantive content of online discourse, rather than merely changes in vocabulary or tone. }